-Thank you very much for your great efforts, comments and suggestion!
-According to your comments and suggestion, we revised the manuscript carefully and thoroughly.
-Please see, below, our point-to-point response.
+Thank you very much for your great efforts, comments and suggestion again!
+Based on the first version of "the response to reviewer", the editor evaluated our manuscript carefully and proposed some good suggestion and comments.
+Combining editor and reviewers' suggestion and comment, we revised our manuscript carefully and thoroughly.